DIY: KW V1 (Variant 1) Coilover Suspension Adjustment

 - Tape measure

 It really depends on your skill and experience.
 Difficult first attempt; should be easier next time.
-Block off at least 3-4 hours.
+Block off at least 3-4 hours for your first time.
+Maybe 1-2 hours your second time.

 How-to guide with pics: